aambrioso1/HCCEngineeringSociety/README.md

 Currently the website is in a developmental stage.
 It is running on a virtual Linux machine hosted by Digital Ocean.
 The site uses the Flask web application framework (https://flask.palletsprojects.co).
 It uses WSGI (https://wsgi.readthedocs.io/en/latest/index.html) to communicate to an NGINX (www.fullstackpython.com/nginx.html) webserver.

-The plan is to gradually build up the website while learning Python, git, HTML, CSS, linux commands, Flask, Python, and Jinja.
+The plan is to gradually build up the website while learning Python, git, HTML, CSS, linux commands, Flask, and Jinja.
 We will coordinate our efforts with a workflow using git and GitHub.

 Right now we we need help with the following:
 (1)  The home page.